We need to talk about mental health.

 I’m coming out of the mental health closet.

-Although I’m a very what-you-see-is-what-you-get kind of woman, some things I don’t (or haven’t) let people see, and that’s some of the internal struggles I’ve experienced from the time I was 12.
+I’m a very what-you-see-is-what-you-get kind of woman.
+But there are some things I don’t (or haven’t) let people see, and that’s some of the internal struggles I’ve experienced from the time I was 12.

 And I want you to know something, it’s not that I’m ashamed or that I’m hiding anything.
 It’s because I don’t consider myself mentally ill, and I truly believe that’s part of my secret sauce (more on that another day).